-This manual assumes that you use the U.S. 8859-1 English locale as the default locale.
-The default is en_us.8859-1 (ISO 8859-1) on UNIX[®] platforms or en_us.CP1252 (Microsoft[®] 1252) for Windows environments.
-This locale supports U.S. English format conventions for dates, times, and currency, and also supports the ISO 8859-1 or Microsoft 1252 code set, which includes the ASCII code set plus many 8-bit characters such as é, è, and ñ.
+The examples in this publication are written with the assumption that you are using one of these locales: en_us.8859-1 (ISO 8859-1) on UNIX platforms or en_us.1252 (Microsoft 1252) in Windows environments.
+These locales support U.S. English format conventions for displaying and entering date, time, number, and currency values.
+They also support the ISO 8859-1 code set (on UNIX and Linux) or the Microsoft 1252 code set (on Windows), which includes the ASCII code set plus many 8-bit characters such as é, è, and ñ.

-If you plan to use nondefault characters in your data or your SQL identifiers, or if you want to conform to the nondefault collation rules of character data, you need to specify the appropriate nondefault locale.
+You can specify another locale if you plan to use characters from other locales in your data or your SQL identifiers, or if you want to conform to other collation rules for character data.

-For instructions on how to specify a nondefault locale, additional syntax, and other considerations related to GLS locales, see the IBM Informix GLS User's Guide.
+For instructions about how to specify locales, additional syntax, and other considerations related to GLS locales, see the IBM Informix GLS User's Guide.